Arno65/Advent-of-Code-2021/README.md

 Day 16 has a Haskell solution. \
 Evaluation and pattern matching work so good together.

 Day 17 has a Haskell solution.

+Both solutions for day 18 and day 19 need rework and a lot of cleaning up. \
+(Recoding will be done sometime in 2022.)

+Day 20 has a Haskell solution.